Core Calls

 The DuraMAT Lab Led Core Call process will grow DuraMAT's expertise, tools, and access to facilities while contributing key results that will help improve PV module reliability and performance.

-DuraMAT seeks proposals for projects focus on degradation mechanisms leading to wear out and/or investigating potential reliability risks and packaging needs of new technologies before large-scale deployment.
-Note that DuraMAT’s scope specifically excludes perovskites and any cell/device level research.
+DuraMAT seeks proposals for projects focus on degradation mechanisms leading to wear out and/or investigating potential reliability risks and packaging needs of new technologies before large scale deployment.
+Note that DuraMAT’s scope for this call specifically excludes perovskites and any cell/device level research.

-DuraMAT is soliciting two types of proposals during this call: full project proposals (up to 3-year efforts) and “Spark” projects (up to 9-month efforts; $65,000).
+DuraMAT is soliciting two types of proposals during this call: full project proposals ( up to 2 year efforts) and “Spark” projects (up to 9 month efforts; $65,000).
 The Spark projects are expected to have well-defined final project deliverables.
 These efforts are expected to support larger DuraMAT reliability forecasting efforts.

 Eligibility